 Himeji Castle is a World Heritage Site undergoing a 3-year restoration.
 This June, the Main Keep was unveiled, showing the public what the castle looked like in its original state when it was built 400 years ago.
 Himeji Castle, one of the most famous castles in Japan, can be reached in 30 minutes by bullet train from Shin-Osaka to Himeji station, the nearest station to the castle.
 It is be easily visited from Osaka or Kyoto.
-Himeji residents, Kerry Doyle, Andrew Scott and his son Jun, visited Himeji Castle and Main Keep on march 27, 2015 before the castle’s grand opening to the public.
+Himeji residents, Kerry Doyle, Andrew Scott and his son Jun, visited Himeji Castle and Main Keep before the castle’s grand opening scheduled for March 27, 2015.

 Drift ice, which usually appears only in the Arctic and Antarctic Circles, can be seen in Hokkaido in the winter.
 It is only about a 2.5-hour trip from Tokyo.
 Come and see the drift ice covering the vast surface of the ocean!